 Does the Torah Believe in Magic?

-Do the words of laypeople have the capacity to affect a blessing or curse?
+Do the words of laypeople have the ability to affect a blessing or curse?
 Do powers of sorcery really exist in the world?
 If so, are such acts independent of Hashem's will?

 - What does the Torah as a whole, and Parashat Balak in particular, suggest?
 If Hashem did not want harm to befall the Children of Israel, why would it have mattered whether Bilam spoke positively or negatively about them?
 Would his curses have had any effect?
 See Why Worry About Bilam for elaboration.

 - Are magical practices and divination prohibited by the Torah because they are nonsense?
 Or, are they forbidden despite (or perhaps, because of) their efficacy?
 Contrast the opinions of Ibn Ezra and Ramban regarding these questions.

 - For further study: See how the different approaches to our story compare to commentators' understandings of other narratives that deal with magical practices, such as the revival of Shemuel in Did Shemuel Come Back to Life.

 Calming the Masses

 Ibn Kaspi asserts that many Israelites were anxious about Bilam's curse, as they erroneously believed it had the power to harm them.
 Though their concern was unfounded, Hashem, nonetheless, did not want them to be frightened and so he prevented Bilam from cursing.
 See Why Worry About Bilam for more.